 U.S. Treasury bonds are the most common investment held as a hedge against stock market declines and buy and hold portfolios.

 You may be surprised, however, by what really goes up when stocks go down, on a very consistent basis, and based on historical data so keep reading.

 Below are 7 assets that frequently or always go up when stocks go down.
-Even though these assets can hurt investment performance during strong bull markets, owning one or more of them during bear markets can certainly benefit stock investors.
+Even though these assets can be a performance drag during strong bull markets, owning one or more of them during bear markets can certainly benefit stock investors.
 These assets range from investments as simple as cash to higher risk inverse ETF’s as you’ll see below.